 SCA (Securities and Commodities Authority, federal)

 The SCA regulates cryptoassets domestically outside of free zones such as ADGM and DIFC.
 Issues licenses to exchanges and advisors, including fintech and robo solutions.
 Strengthens AML/KYC standards in line with FATF and protects investors.
 Issues guidelines following industry consultations to encourage innovation.
-Its framework seeks to consolidate the UAE as a global benchmark in digital finance.
+Its framework seeks to consolidate the country as a global benchmark in digital finance.

 FSRA (Financial Services Regulatory Authority, ADGM)